dredremontes/fn_MD_FDA/README.md

 ```
 We must open up the R_A.itp and R_B.itp files and manually renumber the left-most column, i.
 This column will contain the original atom numbers, which confuses GROMACS because position restraint (.itp) files always start with the number 1.
 So we have to go in and manually change ALL the atom numbers in R_A.itp and R_B.itp to 1, 2, 3 and so on.

-Add the following to the pull.mdp, which can be any pull_.mdp file:
+Add the following to the pull.mdp at the top if it is not already there:
 ```
 define = -DPOSRES_R_A -DPOSRES_R_B
 ```